 But that’s a story for another day.

 In a similar incident, the Devil (the actual Devil this time) left a trail of hoof prints when rambled all over Devon, England in February 1855.
-That story was recounted in the anthology Strange Stories, Amazing Facts, which was the subject of our very first episode.
+That story was recounted in the anthology Strange Stories, Amazing Facts.

 - Mahnke, Aaron.
 The World of Lore: Monstrous Creatures.
 New York: Del Ray, 2017.